Brennall/HFH-SRD/Chapter05.md

 Divine 2	Duration:	1 turn per level

 The subject becomes temporarily immune to poison.
-Any poison in its system or any poison to which it is exposed during the spell’s duration does not affect the subject until the spell’s duration has expired.
+Any poison in its system or any poison to which it is exposed during the spell's duration does not affect the subject until the spell's duration has expired.
 Unless cured, saving throws and damage as appropriate are rolled once the spell ends.
 Delay poison does not cure any damage that poison may have already done.
 However, if the spell is cast on a subject who has recently died from poison, within 1 turn per caster level, life is restored until the spell duration ends.
 A revived character will have 1 hp for the duration of the spell, but if the spell ends prior to the poison being cured, the subject dies again.

 ### Detect Evil*	Range:	60'